MI2CAST/MI2CAST/docs/micast_guideline.md

 # MICAST Guideline (under construction)

 The MICAST guideline describes the minimum information  that is necessary to depict causal interactions in Biology.
-The aim is to homogeneise the representation of causality within the community to make the data “FAIR” (Findable, Accessible, Interoperable and Reproducible).
+The aim is to homogeneise the representation of causality within the community to make the data generated “FAIR” (Findable, Accessible, Interoperable and Reproducible).

 This guideline targets curators and data providers interested in the representation of causality in molecular interactions and biological systems.